integr8ly/integreatly-operator/test-cases/tests/walkthroughs/g10-verify-masthead-to-all-solution-explorer-pages.md

 # G10 - Verify masthead to all solution explorer pages

-Acceptance Criteria :
+## Steps

-Sign into solution-explorer.
-The masthead should be available in parts of all solution-patterns.
+1. Sign into solution-explorer.
+   > The masthead should be available in parts of all solution-patterns.
 It was previously just there in the solution-pattern description.